Skip to content ↓

 Useful contacts

-You can also contact the NSPCC helpline on 0808 800 5000.
-If a child, young person or an adult is at immediate risk of harm, please contact 999.
+If a child is at immediate risk of harm, please call 999.

-Our policies and procedures are consistent with South West Child Protection procedures (for further details please see here) and respond to the statutory guidance outlined in Keeping Children Safe In Education 2022
+Our policies and procedures are consistent with South West Child Protection procedures and respond to the statutory guidance outlined in Keeping Children Safe In Education 2023

 Young Persons Guide to Keeping Children Safe